wormhole-foundation/wormhole-docs/learn/messaging/index.md

 ---
 title: Messaging Protocols
-description: This section introduces the core messaging protocols that powers seamless cross-chain communication and asset transfer within the Wormhole ecosystem.
+description: This section introduces the core messaging protocols that power seamless cross-chain communication and asset transfer within the Wormhole ecosystem.
 ---

 # Messaging Protocols